Three Little Chickpeas

 Notes

-I use a salt-free chili powder and make my own using this recipe, chili powder.
+I use salt-free chili powder and make my own using this recipe: chili powder.

-I use salt-free vegetable broth, or I make my own salt-free version using this method, slow cooker vegetable broth.
+Use low-sodium vegetable broth, or make your own salt-free version using this method: slow cooker vegetable broth.

 • Cook Time: 40 minutes